 - Aberdeenshire is a global centre for subsea technologies and expertise.
 In fact, 75% of the world’s subsea engineering capability is based here.

 - Aberdeen is the centre of a UK industry that has, over 50 years, invested almost £500 billion in extracting oil and gas from the North Sea.
-Our skills and expertise have played a vital part in recovering the 20 billion barrels remaining in the UK Continental Shelf.
+Our skills and expertise play a vital part in recovering the 20 billion barrels remaining in the UK Continental Shelf.

 - Breakthrough research in Alzheimer’s, Cystic Fibrosis and Irritable Bowel Syndrome is taking place here in Aberdeen.